basakoral/INFOMVIS2023-2024/labs/week2/lab.md

 #### Submission of lab

-Congratulations, you have now completed all activities of the first Lab.
+Congratulations, you have now completed all activities of Lab2.

 *See you next week!*